sovrynn/ecdo/6-LITERATURE-MEDIA/nobulart/blog-index.md

   - This post wraps up the "Adam and Eve" series, focusing on the aftermath of global cataclysms.
 It discusses the CIA's classified involvement in hiding knowledge about cyclical planetary disasters and the implications for human survival.
 The article suggests that humanity has faced and will continue to face these cataclysmic resets.
 - [Aftermath Part 1 – Our Precursor](https://nobulart.com/aftermath-our-precursor/)
   - This post discusses the precursor years leading to catastrophic events like those described in "The Adam and Eve Story."
 It posits that cataclysms drastically impact evolution and human history, leaving only a small fraction of life on Earth.
 The author also touches on the influence of Jesus' teachings and the physiological effects of magnetic fields on humans, drawing connections between spirituality, science, and disaster preparedness.
+  - This is where they had the mice experiment
 - [Aftermath Part 2 – Evolution](https://nobulart.com/aftermath-evolution/)
   - This article is the second part of the "Aftermath" series, exploring how cataclysms affect evolution.
 The post highlights the controversy surrounding the theory of evolution, specifically criticizing the mutation hypothesis.
 It suggests that mutational offspring often degrade rather than improve, challenging the notion that humans evolved through upgrading mutations.
 - [Aftermath Part 3 – Jesus as History](https://nobulart.com/aftermath-jesus-as-history/)